zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The ``getReward`` interface is used to retrieve the block reward and valicator node rewards in the specified block.
+The ``getReward`` interface is used to retrieve the block reward and validator node rewards in the specified block.

 The method to call this interface is as follows: